archive_junta.py, the Fascist-Tweet-Archiving Script

 Maybe!
 As for me, I'm just running the script on a spare laptop in my apartment, and that's not a perfect setup: my electricity or Internet service could go out, or the laptop could overheat, or its old hardware might be running the script too slowly to catch a tweet before it's erased, or any number of other things could go wrong.
 Having several people—certainly more than a dozen or so would be overkill—all running this script (or taking similar actions) would provide a level of redundancy that would help to make always capturing every tweet at least once much more likely.

 On the other hand, if way too many people decide to volunteer in this way, that would unnecessarily burden the infrastructures of both the Internet Archive and Twitter for little to no practical benefit.
-So my proposal is this: if you plan to run another copy of this script, let me know (hit me up on Twitter, and I'll keep an up-to-date count (and/or tally) here.
+So my suggestion is this: if you plan to run another copy of this script, let me know (hit me up on Twitter), and I'll keep an up-to-date count (and/or tally) here.

 To the best of my knowledge, there are currently no other people running this script remotely.